n2cms/n2cms/README.md

 ###API

-You can use the API within your methods and properties to develop advance content manageable features.
+You can use the API within your methods and properties to develop advanced content manageable features.

 ```csharp
 public void DoSomeStuffWithSomeItems(DateTime minDate, DateTime maxDate)